JadingTsunami/SLADE/README.md

 * Hold "alt" and left-click in 3D mode to perform "Restricted" flood selection (only select same upper/mid/lower texture as the clicked one, and only the same line side (i.e., front vs. back))
 * Add keybind (Ctrl+Shift+E) to toggle last selection
 * Ability to "chop" an ellipse to create semicircles.
 Keybind for the same.
+* Apply SHIFT key when pressed to quick texture seaches.